etran04/FollowMeAudio/README.md

 9. Play song when ready.
 Alert will notify user song is playing.
 10. When ready to stop song, go back to 'settings' and press 'stop song'.
 Alert will notify when song is stopped.

-> Note: For pairing, you have to be in range of a beacon to successfully pair a speaker.
-Meaning, the beacon's location cannot be "Unknown".

 ![Imgur](http://i.imgur.com/7u7zRaw.png)

 ##FAQs